 If the IRS review provides that B2's foul was an unsportsmanlike foul, the foul shall remain unsportsmanlike.
 A1 shall attempt 2 free throws with no line up for B1's personal foul.
 A1 shall attempt another 2 free throws with no line-up for B2's unsportsmanlike foul.
-The game shall be OFFICIAL BASKETBALL RULES INTERPRETATIONS Page 109 of 112 resumed with a team A throw-in from the throw-in line in its frontcourt.
+The game shall be resumed with a team A throw-in from the throw-in line in its frontcourt.
 Team A shall have 14 seconds on the shot clock.

 If the IRS review provides that B2's foul was a personal foul, it shall be disregarded as it occurred after the first foul.
-A1 shall attempt 2 free throws for B1's foul and the game shall be resumed as after any last free throw.
+A1 shall attempt 2 free throws for B1's foul.
+The game shall be resumed as after any last free throw.